ysfalh/robust-voting/README.md

 # Robust Sparse Voting

-### Important: if you would like to download the full repository, download the file "robust-voting-master.zip".
+### Important: if you would like to download the full repository, download the file "robust-voting.zip".

 Use the following command line to run the experiments: